eldridgejm/dive-into-data-science/README.md

 The `jupytertip` directive creates an admonition box intended to display a tip related to Jupyter notebooks.
 The `jupytertiplist` directive creates list of all of the tips.

+Example:

+    ```{jupytertip}

+    Select `Kernel -> Restart and Run All` to restart the kernel and run all of
+    the notebook's cells from top to bottom.
+    ```

+### Textbook Pages as Jupyter Notebooks

+Much of the textbook is written in Jupyter Notebooks which are then converted to HTML by the build process.
+Readers can click the rocket icon to launch the notebook version of the given page in a JupyterHub session.

+However, the Jupyter notebooks used as source documents may include directives and other content that might confuse readers.
+These cells can be hidden by tagging them with `hide`.
+During the build, the Jupyter notebooks used to buiild the textbook are processed in order to remove any such cells.
+The resulting notebooks are stored in `notebooks/` in a file hierarchy mimicking that of `book/`.
+These are the notebooks that are served to the reader upon clicking the rocket icon to launch a JupyterHub instance.

+### Git Hooks

+To install the Git hooks, run `make init` in the repository root.

+The pre-commit hook removes the output of every cell in every notebook in `book/`.
+This makes for more meaningful diffs.